Interdisciplinary 301: Topics in Secondary Mathematics

 Initial Project

 This project will constitute solutions to an individually selected subset of eight nonroutine problems from a collection distributed at the beginning of the semester.
 It will also include the creation and solution of two such individual problems by you.
-It is due on Tuesday, January 31.
+It is due on Tuesday, February 15.

 Problem Sets

 There will be several problem sets throughout the semester.
 These will consist of problems from class and the text.
 The goal of these assignments is to have you practice solving problems and then being able to write clear, detailed, and mathematically accurate solutions that explain what you did and why.
 Simple numeric answers with some math computations (or work) shown will not be sufficient.
 There will be an in-class discussion of the difference between a "solution" and an "answer".
 You are encouraged to consult with me outside of class on any questions toward completing the homework.
 You are also encouraged to work together on homework assignments, but each must write up their own well-written solutions.
-A good rule for this is it is encouraged to speak to each other about the problem, but you should not read each other's solutions.
+A good rule for this is it is encouraged to speak to each other about the problem, but you should not read each others' solutions.
 A violation of this policy will result in a zero for the entire assignment and reporting to the Dean of Students for a violation of academic integrity.
 Assignments are due at the start of class and must be easy to read.
 Late assignments will not be accepted.

 These questions and papers will be graded on the following scale